-Kitchen Tip: Freezing cherries will change the consistency and texture.
+Kitchen Tip: Freezing cherries will change their consistency and texture.
 While they might not be as good to eat on their own, they can still be used in a variety of ways.
 Frozen cherries can be used for jams, pies, jellies, and cobblers.
 You can also throw a handful of frozen cherries in with a smoothie.

 Have These Cherries Gone Bad?

 Cherries start to go bad rapidly, like other fresh fruits.
-But, how can you tell if they are just a little overripe, or if they may have gone bad?
+But how can you tell if they are just a little overripe or if they may have gone bad?

-First, you will want to ensure there are no black spots or development of mold.
+First, you will want to ensure there are no black spots or any development of mold.
 If you see either of these signs of rotting, they should be thrown out.

 Trust your gut.
 If anything looks or smells off, you will want to throw them out.